mlbright/mlbright.github.io/github-enterprise-site-admin.md

 Consider separating the Git and GitHub concerns into 2 channels, but understand that this may also confuse users when issues straddle both things.

+Have an explicit and documented support policy on the user facing documentation site.
+This should set expectations about support on the Slack channel.

 ### Default to "Open"

 - Favor public repositories to facilitate collaboration and _discovery_.